EdwinNgetich/Calculator/README.md

 # Calculator
-this is my first project in DevOps
+This is my Simple Calculator project in python language.